IvannaZimina/Order-Window-React-Redux-LocalStorage/README.md

 On the main (product) page there were created cards of goods using SASS (SCSS) with functional 'BUY' buttons.
 In the Header component there was implemented a Counter which is count of positions in order list.
-It changed after click on buttons 'BUY' without dublicate the positions in order.
+It changed after click on buttons 'BUY' without duplicate the positions in order.

 On the order page there was created a block of chosen positions with summary datas.
 There were implemented followings options in the order window using native JavaScript and Redux: